Understanding "Sanctuary Cities"

 74 Pages Posted: 2 Oct 2017 Last revised: 6 Jun 2018

 Date Written: September 29, 2017

-In the wake of Trump’s election, a growing number of local jurisdictions around the country have sought to disentangle their criminal justice system from federal immigration enforcement initiatives.
-These localities have embraced a series of reforms that protect immigrants from deportation when they come into contact with the criminal justice system.
-In response, President Trump and his administration have labeled these jurisdictions “sanctuary cities” and promised to “end” them by cutting off federal funding.
+In the wake of President Trump’s election, a growing number of local jurisdictions around the country have sought to disentangle their criminal justice apparatus from federal immigration enforcement efforts.
+These localities have embraced a series of reforms that attempt to ensure immigrants are not deported when they come into contact with the criminal justice system.
+The Trump administration has labeled these jurisdictions “sanctuary cities” and vowed to “end” them by, among other things, attempting to cut off their federal funding.

 This Article is a collaborative project authored by law professors specializing in the intersection between immigration and criminal law.
-In it, we set forth the central features of the Trump administration’s mass deportation plans and his recently-announced campaign to “crack down” on “sanctuary cities.”
-We then outline the diverse ways in which localities have sought to protect their residents from deportation by refusing to participate in the Trump immigration agenda.
-Such initiatives include limiting compliance with immigration detainers, precluding participation in joint operations with the federal government, and preventing immigration agents from accessing local jails.
-Finally, we analyze the legal and policy justifications for sanctuary that local jurisdictions have advanced with increasing intensity since Trump’s election.
-These insights have important implications for how sanctuary cities are understood and preserved in the age of Trump.
+In it, we set forth the central features of the Trump administration’s mass deportation plans and its campaign to “crack down” on sanctuary cities.
+We then outline the diverse ways in which localities have sought to protect their residents by refusing to participate in the Trump immigration agenda.
+Such initiatives include declining to honor immigration detainers, precluding participation in joint operations with the federal government, and preventing immigration agents from accessing local jails.
+Finally, we analyze the legal and policy justifications that local jurisdictions have advanced.
+Our examination reveals important insights for how sanctuary cities are understood and preserved in the age of Trump.

 Keywords: immigration, crimmigration, sanctuary, federalism

 Suggested Citation: Suggested Citation